 Analysing date responses

-Dates can be analysed in a number of ways as follows:
+Dates are analysed in a number of ways as follows:

-- Dates can be categorised as falling in particular years, months or weeks of the year, or on particular days of the week.
+- Dates are categorised as falling in particular years, months or weeks of the year, or on particular days of the week.

 - The difference between two dates can be calculated, such as calculating a respondent’s age.
 These can be categorised or grouped into appropriate ranges or used in the production of descriptive statistics.

-A wide range of date formats are supported.
+The software supports a wide range of date formats.
 All dates are based on the Gregorian calendar.

 The day number must appear in the range 1 to 31, with optional leading zeros.
 For example, 01, 02 are acceptable.
-The validity of a day number will be checked in conjunction with the month.
+Checks are made on the validity of a day number for the given month.
 For example, 31 September will be invalid.
-In the case of February, the year will also be checked for the occurrence of a leap year.
+In the case of the month of February, the calculations also check whether the year is a leap year.

 The day number can appear before or after the month, e.g. 1 Jan or Jan 1.

-Day suffixes such st, nd, rd, th are not necessary and are not accepted, unless a suitable date pattern has been applied to the variable.
+You cannot use the day suffixes such st, nd, rd, th, unless you apply a suitable date pattern to the variable.

-Local rules for date, such as the US standard of Month/Day/Year, will be recognised.
+The system settings determine the local rules for dates, such as the US standard of Month/Day/Year.
 Consequently, 01/05/97 will be calculated as January 5th 1997 in the US and May 1st 1997 in the UK (the computer date settings control these formats).

 In the special case where the month name is given before the day number, a comma can be used to separate the day and year, e.g. January 5,1997